Threadstone-Wiki/Threadstone-Wiki/pages/double-tile-tick-scheduling.md

 This is a purely theoretical application whose details have not been worked out.

-[Cool mann's chunk swap setup for the end](https://www.youtube.com/watch?v=VTbpUjK-A74) can be used to perform falling block swaps in the end.
+[Cool mann's chunk swap setup for the end](https://www.youtube.com/watch?v=VTbpUjK-A74) can be used to perform [falling block swaps in the end](falling-block/falling-block-swaps.md#old-coolmann-method).

-In the video he uses instant tile ticks, which is not vanilla-friendly, but the contraption could easily be modified to not require instant tile ticks.
+In his video cool mann uses instant tile ticks, which is not vanilla-friendly, but the contraption could easily be modified to not require instant tile ticks.

 To improve the falling block swap chances one should use cluster chunks, but additionally one should use double tile tick scheduling to schedule multiple tile ticks on the sand blocks and further increase the falling block swap chances.

-This could lead to a population based setup for creating falling end gateways, without using word tearing.
+This could lead to a population based setup for creating falling end gateways, without using [word tearing](word-tearing.md).

 # Accidental fix in 1.13

 In 1.13 mojang fixed double tile tick scheduling by complete accident.
-They made the NextTickListEntry class into a generic type class.
+They made the `ScheduledTick` class into a generic type class.
-So it's now NextTickListEntry\<T\> instead of just NextTickListEntry.
+So it's now `ScheduledTick<T>` instead of just `ScheduledTick`.
-There is a java bug that makes it so the comparable class doesn't work properly for generic type classes, and this bug makes it so the game never ever uses the equals() method of the NextTickListEntry class, but instead just uses equality of objects.
+There is a java bug that makes it so the comparable class doesn't work properly for generic type classes, and this bug makes it so the game never ever uses the `equals` method of the `ScheduledTick` class, but instead just uses equality of objects.
 This fixed double tile tick scheduling.
 So mojang didn't even know about double tile tick scheduling, but they accidentally introduced a java bug which cancels out the double tile tick scheduling bug.